-You specify which distributed routing program CICS is to use on the DSRTPGM system initialization parameter.
+To specify the distributed routing program, use the DSRTPGM system initialization parameter.
 The name you specify might be that of the CICSPlex SM routing program, EYU9XLOP, or of your own user-written program.
 For information about DSRTPGM, see "Naming the routing program" on page 115.

-After CICS has initialized, you can discover which distributed routing program, if any, is in use by issuing an EXEC CICS or CEMT INQUIRE SYSTEM command.
+After CICS has initialized, you can discover which distributed routing program, if any, is in use by issuing an INQUIRE SYSTEM command.
 The DSRTPROGRAM option returns the program name.

-After CICS has initialized, you can change the distributed routing program currently in use by issuing an EXEC CICS or CEMT SET SYSTEM command.
+After CICS has initialized, you can change the distributed routing program currently in use by issuing a SET SYSTEM command.
 The DSRTPROGRAM option specifies the program name.